The Earliest Garden Water Fountains

 Contemporary Garden Decoration: Outdoor Fountains and their Beginnings

+The incredible architecture of a fountain allows it to provide clean water or shoot water high into air for dramatic effect and it can also serve as an excellent design feature to enhance your home.
 The main purpose of a fountain was originally strictly functional.
 Inhabitants of urban areas, townships and small towns utilized them as a source of drinking water and a place to wash up, which meant that fountains needed to be connected to nearby aqueduct or spring.
 Up to the late nineteenth century, water fountains had to be near an aqueduct or reservoir and higher than the fountain so that gravity could make the water move down or jet high into the air.
 Designers thought of fountains as wonderful additions to a living space, however, the fountains also served to provide clean water and celebrate the designer responsible for creating it.
 Bronze or stone masks of animals and heroes were frequently seen on Roman fountains.
 To illustrate the gardens of paradise, Muslim and Moorish garden planners of the Middle Ages added fountains to their designs.
 Fountains enjoyed a significant role in the Gardens of Versailles, all part of French King Louis XIV’s desire to exert his power over nature.
 Seventeen and 18 century Popes sought to extol their positions by including beautiful baroque-style fountains at the point where restored Roman aqueducts arrived into the city.

 Urban fountains created at the end of the 19th century functioned only as decorative and celebratory ornaments since indoor plumbing provided the necessary drinking water.
 Impressive water effects and recycled water were made possible by replacing the force of gravity with mechanical pumps.